jinathin/chang_jinw_paterson_aaron_Final-IA/README.md

 *Minor issue to be fixed*
  - css lines has to be corrected when merging to master
- - background image has to be fixed to fit better in desktop full precview
+ - ~~background image has to be fixed to fit better in desktop full preview~~